Jesssullivan/MerlinAI-Interpreters/README.md

-# EBPP
+# EBPP update 11.27.18

 Epic Birding Predicting Project: Predicting good birding near you

 This project is currently under development.

 # Status:

-    Scores are calculated and held in AWS/RDS MySQL.
-    Front end develoment is underway, with local a local subset / server (entirely made up of Mallard Ducks, FWIW)
+    Front end develoment is underway, locally (servers are off for now)

-    See video Reference;

 # Updates:
     In addition the generation of backend "scores" in Python/R:
     The front end is being sketched out with
-    Node.JS / Express, MySQL, and a Jade HTML rending setup.
+    Node.JS / Express, MySQL, and a Jade setup.

 ReactJS and React Native JS are strong contenders for a serverless, squlite system (an app!) in the long run.